dining

 860-633-0599

 The Diamond Pub & Grill - This one-of-a-kind sports bar is nothing short of a Glastonbury institution.
 Featuring plenty of big-screen TVs, a spacious horseshoe bar, and an unusually multi-faceted menu, including entrées like the Kabob Trio — which features chicken, steak, and shrimp skewered with onions, mushrooms, and zucchini and served over rice.
-They also offer some seriously good comfort food, including great appetizers, fresh soups, juicy burgers, made-to-order sandwiches and paninis, pub-style fish and chips — and one really terrific classic Meatloaf Dinner, complete with gravy, steak fries, veggies, and a side salad.
-And there are fifteen beers on tap, with plenty more available bottled.
+They also offer some seriously good comfort food, including great appetizers, fresh soups, juicy burgers, made-to-order sandwiches and paninis, pub-style fish and chips, weekly specials , rich desserts — and there are fifteen beers on tap, with plenty more available bottled.
 Happy Hour is 4 to 6 p.m.
-Check their web site for the live entertainment schedule.
-And if you’re into trivia, Tuesday is your night!
+Monday through Friday.
+Check out their web site (and the on-site white board) for their live entertainment schedule.
+And Wednesday is Karaoke night!

 195 Hebron Ave., Glastonbury